-UK opposition backs early election in bid to break Brexit logjam
+Britain heads toward Christmas election in bid to break Brexit deadlock

 Among voters, there was some relief that the Brexit debate might be ending soon.

-“We’ve just got to bring this to some sort of resolution,” commuter Matt Finch, 36, told Reuters outside London’s Charing Cross rail station.
+“We’ve just got to bring this to some sort of resolution,” commuter Matt Finch, 36, told Reuters outside London’s Charing Cross rail station on Tuesday.
 “We’ve had many votes in the last 12 months in parliament and I think a general election might be a way to sort it all out.”

-Additional reporting by Kylie MacLellan, Paul Sandle, Helena Williams, Andrew MacAskill and Kate Holton; Writing by Guy Faulconbridge; Editing by Janet Lawrence and Giles Elgood
+Additional reporting by Kylie MacLellan, Paul Sandle, Helena Williams, Andrew MacAskill and Kate Holton; Writing by Guy Faulconbridge; Editing by Janet Lawrence and Mark Heinrich